wowotek/id-in-40-days/README.md

 ---

 ## 📣 Join the Community & Free Support
-I offer free Indonesian lessons **in English only**, feedback, and Q&A support via our online learning space.
+I offer free Indonesian lessons **in English only**, English Lessons **in Bahasa Indonesia only**, feedback, and Q&A support via our online learning space.

 Join our Indonesian language community and get:
 - Live help via chat